Scheduling Jobs with Stochastic Holding Costs: Algorithms and regret bounds

-Our algorithm, which we call the preemptive-then-nonpreemptive empirical $c\mu$ rule, is a combination of the above two policies.
-As the preemptive version, we start with a preemption phase in which the server may try different jobs while learning the mean holding costs of jobs, thereby circumventing the early commitment issue.
-At the same time, we limit the number of preemption steps, which allows avoiding the issue of letting job 1 to stay in the system undesirably long for the case of 2 jobs.
+Our algorithm, which we call the preemptive-then-nonpreemptive empirical $c\mu$ rule (in short, \pnalg), is a combination of preemptive scheduling and nonpreemptive scheduling.
+The algorithm starts in a preemption phase in which the server may try different classes of jobs while learning the mean holding costs of classes, thereby circumventing the early commitment issue.
+The number of preemptions is limited, which allows avoiding the issue of unnecessary delays.
+Pseudo-code of our algorithm is given in Algorithm~\ref{preempt-then-nonpreemptive}.

-After the preemption period, we process jobs nonpreemptively, which means that once a job is chosen, we commit the server to the job until it is done.
-If a job has a significantly higher empirical estimate than the others, then we can easily choose the job.
-Even if not, we still stick to a job regardless of whether the job turns out to be of lower cost than others later.
-Our algorithm's performance heavily depends on the length of the preemption phase, denoted $T_s$, which we will decide later in this section.